 Though many sessions throughout the conference yielded their own revelations — from how to assert myself as a woman in the workplace to how to cover issues of race — by far the most valuable education I received was in the culture of alt-weeklies.
 Attending the conference in Washington D.C., during a time of incredible political turmoil, felt symbolic, as all of us gathered were there to discuss how we could work toward change in our communities, which would ultimately inspire change in the nation.
 I left the conference inspired by the drive and dedication of my colleagues, and I think I will be a better journalist for it.

-Smith was a winner of the 2017 AAN Diversity / Next Generations Scholarship.
+Smith, Culture & Calendar Editor at The Colorado Springs Independent, was a winner of the 2017 AAN Diversity / Next Generations Scholarship.
 She attended the Annual Convention in DC and reflects here on some impactful experiences from her time there.